Mosaic Tile Backsplash Options and Costs

-- A simple mosaic pattern inlaid on a plain ground requires less material and is easier to install than a more complex pattern.
+- Consider your tile design carefully.
+A simple mosaic pattern inlaid on a plain ground requires less material and is easier to install than a more complex pattern.

-- Mosaic tile borders are commercially available in a near infinite variety of colors, patterns and textures.
-These borders, which come with mesh backing, are fairly easy to install for the average homeowner, but they are more expensive per square foot to purchase.
-The size, pattern and material that make up the border also affect the price significantly.
-One can mix and match premade borders to create a unique design pattern that looks entirely custom.
+- Mosaic tile borders are sold in a near-infinite variety of colors, patterns and textures.
+These borders, on a mesh backing, are fairly easy for homeowners to install, but cost more per sq. ft.
+Size, pattern and material affect the price significantly.
+Mixed and matched premade borders create a unique design pattern.

-- Custom-laid patterns or borders using individual tiles can be the most distinctive and beautiful, but they require expert installation as well as an artisan's eye and are therefore generally the most expensive to create.
+- Custom-laid patterns or borders using individual tiles can be the most distinctive and beautiful.
+However, they require expert installation as well as an artisan's eye and are therefore generally the most expensive to create.